-In this part of the practical we will explore the switching properties of an Nchannel MOSFET: the IRLZ34NPBF device fabricated by Infineon.
+In this part of the practical we will explore the switching properties of an N-channel MOSFET: the IRLZ34NPBF device fabricated by Infineon.
 Using the prototyping board, and the circuit that you already have constructed, disconnect the cathode of the LED, and insert the nMOSFET in series as indicated in Figure 8.
 Connect the 0V to 5V sinusoidal signal (Pin 14 AO0 and Pin 15 GND in the DAQ card) to the Gate (1) and Source (3) of the nMOSFET.
 Run your LabVIEW software and monitor the voltage and current signals that you observe in the different components of your circuit.
 Note these down on your lab book.
 Describe your observations and explain how those observations relate to the electrical characteristics of the semiconductor devices you are using.
 Can you deduce the threshold voltage for the MOSFET you are using.
 If you block the light from the LED such that it cannot reach the photodiode, what do you observe?
-Note your observations on the lab book.
+Note your observations on the lab book, including appropriately plots of the data.

-16 2P12 - Semiconductor Devices
+17 2P12 - Semiconductor Devices